Modal Verbs of Speculation about the Past

 Things that certainly happened in the past

-When we talk about things that certainly happened in the past we use modal verbs must and can’t.
-They have opposite meanings to each other though.
+When we discuss events that certainly occurred in the past, we use modal verbs such as “must” and “can’t.”
+They have opposite meanings to each other, though.
 We use must have + past participle to speculate about things we are certain happened or were true in the past.
 We use can’t have + past participle to speculate about things we are sure were not true or didn’t happen in the past.

 A: I’ve heard that John hasn’t passed the test.